ndeadly/MissionControl/README.md

 * Low input lag.
 * Make use of native HOS menus for controller pairing, button remapping (firmware 10.0.0+) etc.
 * Supports all Switch firmware versions
-* `btdrv-mitm` module adds extension IPC commands that can be used to interact with the `bluetooth` process without interfering with the state of the system.
+* `btdrv.mitm` module adds extension IPC commands that can be used to interact with the `bluetooth` process without interfering with the state of the system.

 ### Supported Controllers